scaleway/serverless-gateway/docs/source/serverless.md

 # Serverless functions

-Serverless Functions and Containers can be added to your gateway as a route just like any other URL.
+Routes to [Serverless Functions](https://www.scaleway.com/en/serverless-functions/) and [Containers](https://www.scaleway.com/en/serverless-containers/) can be added to your gateway just like any other URL, and can be a cost-effective, easy way to deploy APIs.

 ## Python API framework